 Don’t confuse group Emergency Assistance cover with Engineering & Inspection cover, the two are very different.

-Engineering & Inspection insurance covers you for the emergency repair of shared mechanical, electrical or lifting equipment.
+Engineering & Inspection insurance is designed to cover the emergency repair of shared mechanical, electrical or lifting equipment.
 It also helps you manage safety inspections, which are a legal requirement and identify maintenance issues so that they can be addressed before becoming major issues.

 As an owner, property manager or member of a residents committee, you are probably already aware of your legal duty to ensure that certain equipment at the premises may have to be inspected at regular intervals and maintained at all times.